compneurobilbao/ageml/docs/available_models.md

 # Available Models in ageml

 This document contains a list of all the models available in the _ageml_ package, with a list of the hyperparameters that are optimized in _ageml_ (if specified to do so) and a link to their corresponding documentation.
+Hyperparameter optimization is done respect to the Mean Absolute Error (MAE).
 The majority of them come from the [scikit-learn](https://scikit-learn.org/stable/) package.

 ## Model List